Prudence Horne is a painter and art teacher in San Diego.

 "As a teacher of Art History I have found that my student’s respond to my personal stories about art.
 I generally don’t like to talk about myself, but I do talk about my experiences to specific pieces–like seeing a Vermeer for the first time and being moved to tears, or a room full of Rothko’s that was like walking into a Cathedral–I am eager to continue to share my love and enthusiasm for the arts."

 In 2019, the William Male Foundation awarded Prudence a grant so she could spend a summer abroad, painting and studying art.
+Here's Prudence talking more about what the grant meant to her:

 Learn more about Prudence and see some of her work at her website.